 As a Brighton Conservation Volunteer, I’m actively involved in many environmental projects throughout Sussex (including coppicing, chalk grassland management, woodland conservation, pondwork, footpath building and maintenance, fencing and meadow management), which allows me to spend lots of time in the countryside studying the landscape in preparation for my next piece of work.
 I make these watercolour paintings because I love being in these places.

 Code: 0009 this is the catalogue code for identification.
-This image is a one off and not reproduced again.
+This image is a one-off and will not be reproduced again.